 Is there the fuel level (energy/desire) and motivation to launch?
 Is it slow-burning yet powerful enough for lift-off?
 It will take a lot of energy to launch and break the shackles of our fears and negative thinking.
 Questions to gauge the fuel level are: “Who am I doing this for, and do I believe this is going to make me happy?”

-There is NO SUBSTITUTE for action.
+There is no substitute for action.
 We must get out there and take a chance.
 In trying, we release ourselves from the gravitational pull of our habituated, avoidant, and unskillful responses to fears, anxieties, and unrealistic goals.
 Lifting off may manifest as heading to college, the workforce, and living independently.

 The young adult is the rocket, comprised of the body, mind, and spirit/creative self.
 The self is the vehicle that lifts off and travels to the target of the launch, which is ultimately a balanced life.
 It is important that one is clear about his or her target and that he or she has a reasonable trajectory with attainable goals mapped out.
-Support and guidance is often needed with this process.
+Support and guidance are often needed with this process.

-Acquiring and practicing new skills that allow for the achievement of both short and long-term goals are essential to persevere and guide the vehicle.
+Acquiring and practicing new skills that allow for the achievement of both short and long-term goals is essential to persevere and guide the vehicle.
 Once goals are established, what structure is in place that will reinforce them?
 School?
 Work?
 A social network of friends or family?
 One also needs to develop a rhythm—a sense of internal balance that includes enough play and fun to deal with whatever stressors arise at school and work.

 Is there sufficient fuel (energy/desire) to sustain motivation and build internal momentum?
 We need to be resilient in order to hit the target.
-It takes a lot of energy to persevere the ups and downs of progressing through this developmental stage.
+It takes a lot of energy to persevere with the ups and downs of progressing through this developmental stage.
 At times, it will be necessary to replenish our energy stores.
 This is the process of developing the spirit of perseverance.

 What opportunities do we have for refueling?
 To what degree have we expanded our opportunities to refuel?
 What do you feel you need to grow?
 Again, a support system of family and/or friends is essential, as is an acceptance of the reality of interdependence.

 Ultimately, for a successful launch, irrespective of any diagnosis or issues that the young adult faces, the final common pathway is that he or she must tap into and identify a passion or passions, experience the joy that comes with expressing those passions, and have opportunities to share this joy with others.
 There must be a conscious effort to cultivate not just the logic of the mind, but also the desires of the heart.
-This is what ultimately leads to sense of balance and satisfaction in life—the ultimate goal.
+This is what ultimately leads to a sense of balance and satisfaction in life—the ultimate goal.

 In our next article, we will begin to explore some of the common pitfalls and stumbling blocks to a successful launch that lead to a “failure to launch.”

 Are you concerned that your young adult is experiencing a failure to launch?
 What specific questions do you have about this issue?
 We will take into consideration your feedback and questions in our next article.
-To be alerted when this piece is released, subscribe to our Failure to Launch newsletter at www.opiliving.com.